zuozhenggh/learning-library/data-management-library/autonomous-database/shared/workshops/adbs-tools/using-adb-tools/using-adb-tools.md

   ![ALT text is not available for this image](images/load-local.png)
 4. This is where you need to locate the three files (Countries.csv, Days_Months.xlsx and Devices.xlsx) that you downloaded earlier!
 If they are easily accessible, then you can simply drag **ALL THREE** files at one time, and drop them onto to canvas as stated in the text on the screen.
   ![ALT text is not available for this image](images/upload.png)
-5. An alternative approach is to click **Select Files** button in the middle of the screen, which will open the file explorer on your local computer where you can locate your data files: Countries.csv, Days\_Months.xlsx, and Devices.xlsx. **WARNING** - even though you only picked three files, four cards will appear for the data TARGETS to be loaded.
+5. An alternative approach is to click **Select Files** button in the middle of the screen, which will open the file explorer on your local computer where you can locate your data files: Countries.csv, Days\_Months.xlsx, and Devices.xlsx.
+  >**Note:** Even though you only picked three files, four cards will appear for the data TARGETS to be loaded.
   ![ALT text is not available for this image](images/2879071275.png) Why do you have  ***four***  cards listed on the data loading screen?
 This is because your spreadsheet file **Days\_Months.xlsx** contains two worksheets: one for Days and one for Months.
 The data loading wizard automatically parsed your spreadsheet and created a separate data loading card for each worksheet.
   ![ALT text is not available for this image](images/2879071187.png)

 6. Before you load any data, let's review what the data loading wizard has discovered about the data within your data files.
 Let's focus on the **Countries.csv** file.
 Click the **pencil icon** on the right side of the card to inspect the data loading properties:
   ![ALT text is not available for this image](images/inspect-countries.png)
 7. In the bar on the left, there are links for Settings, File, Table, and an Error Log.
 This screenshot shows the **Settings** page.
 Observe that this shows the structural information and intelligent default values that data wizard has created from simply looking at the file.